vapoursynth/vapoursynth/doc/pythonreference.rst

    This class is intended for subclassing by custom Script-Runners and Editors.
    Normal users don't need this class.
 Most methods implemented here have corresponding APIs in other parts of this module.

-   An instance of this class controls which environment is in which context.
+   An instance of this class controls which environment is activated in a the current context.
    The exact meaning of "context" is defined by the concrete EnvironmentPolicy.
-A environment is represented by a :class:`EnvironemtnData`-object.
+A environment is represented by a :class:`EnvironmentData`-object.

    To use this class, first create a subclass and then use :func:`register_policy` to get VapourSynth to use your policy.
 This must happen before vapoursynth is first used.
 VapourSynth will automatically register an internal policy if it needs one.
 The subclass must be weak-referenciable!